Ministry Of Health And Medical Education

 • Improving Quality of Care: MOHME is committed to improving the quality of care provided in healthcare facilities.
 This involves implementing quality improvement programs, setting standards of care, and monitoring patient outcomes.

-• Expanding Health Insurance Coverage: MOHME aims to expand health insurance coverage to ensure that all Iranians have access to affordable healthcare services.
+• Expanding Health Insurance Coverage: MOHME aims to expand health insurance coverage to check that all Iranians have access to affordable healthcare services.
 This involves working with insurance organizations to expand coverage and reduce out-of-pocket expenses.

 • Combating Non-Communicable Diseases: MOHME is focused on combating non-communicable diseases (NCDs), such as heart disease, stroke, cancer, and diabetes.
 This involves implementing prevention programs, screening for NCDs, and improving access to treatment.